Ish3ng0m4/FahamuOSINT/README.md

 ## License
-under MIT & ICTC License free for personal and professional use.
+Under MIT & ICTC License free for personal and professional use.

 # Contact